Bird Island, Minnesota

-Bird Island is a city located on U.S. Route 212 in Renville County, Minnesota, United States.
+Bird Island is a town located on U.S. Route 212 in Renville County, Minnesota, United States.
 The population was 1,005 at the 2020 census.

 History

 Bird Island was platted in 1878, and named for a nearby bird sanctuary in a marsh.
 After the installation of ditches and tile, the area was converted to farmland, erasing the town's namesake.

 A post office has been in operation at Bird Island since 1878.
 Bird Island was incorporated in 1881.